 Students explore many facets of financial decision-making involved in daily life.
 Skills in money management, record keeping, and banking are enhanced through the study of basic concepts of economics, insurance, credit, and other related topics.
+See page 16 for sequential elective options with career-technical courses.

-ADVANCED ECONOMICS AND PERSONAL FINANCE A & B (4347A, 4347B), Grades 10-12, 1st and 2nd Sem.
+ADVANCED ECONOMICS AND PERSONAL FINANCE A & B (4347A, 4347B), Grades 10-12, $1^{\rm st}$ and $2^{\rm nd}$ Sem.
 One-half Credit Per Sem.